garrettrayj/den/README.md

 Version 1.4 enables viewing and managing visited links, also known as history.

-- Reorganized user interface with tabs
+- Tab bar for top level views
-- History view with title search
+- History view with search
-- Several minor user interface bug fixes and improvements
+- Several bug fixes and improvements

 ### Den v1.3